writethedocs/www/docs/conf/prague/2019/welcome-wagon.rst

 -  If you have a question during a talk, make a note of it and use it as a conversation starter with the speaker after the talk.
--  After a talk, feel free to tweet about it with the hashtag
-   #writethedocs.
-Try not to "watch" the conference through Twitter and
-   other social media, though.
+-  After a talk, feel free to tweet about it with the hashtag ``#writethedocs``.
+Try not to "watch" the conference through Twitter and other social media, though.
 You are attending the conference, so live in it as much as you can!

-**Unconference**
+Unconference:

 -  Check the schedule posted in the unconference room for the table number of the unconference talk you are interested in.
 Head to that table and have